Tuition and Financial Aid

-Sheridan School strives to reflect the true diversity of the larger world in which we live, maintaining a diverse student body that represents various cultural, social and economic backgrounds.
-We also believe that any student who is offered admission should have the opportunity to be part of our community and take advantage of all that Sheridan has to offer, regardless of family finances.
-The purpose of the financial aid program at Sheridan is to help make that opportunity a reality.
-In 2014-2015, more than 20% of our students will receive a financial aid grant.
-The grants range from $5,000 to almost full tuition.
+At Sheridan, we strive to ensure that every student who is offered admission to our school has the opportunity to be part of our community and take advantage of Sheridan has to offer, regardless of family finances.
+In 2018-19, more than 20% of our students will receive a financial aid grant, with amounts ranging from $5,000 to almost full tuition.

-Financial Aid is awarded by Sheridan School based primarily on three factors:
+Financial aid awards at Sheridan are based primarily on three factors:

-- Demonstrated need as determined by guidelines provided by TADS
+- Demonstrated financial need as determined by guidelines provided by TADS

 - Consideration of specific family situations or emergencies, and